100 Notable alumni of

 -

 Kevin Gerard Barry was an Irish Republican Army (IRA) soldier and medical student who was executed by the British Government during the Irish War of Independence.
-He was sentenced to death for his part in an attack upon a British Army supply lorry which resulted in the deaths of three British soldiers.
+He was sentenced to death for his part in an attack upon a British Army supply lorry which resulted in the death of a British soldier.

 -